nutsdb/nutsdb/README.md

 ##### ZPopMax

-Removes and returns up to count members with the highest scores in the sorted set stored at key.
+Removes and returns the member with the highest score in the sorted set stored at bucket.

 ```go
 if err := db.Update(